delynchoong/frontierai_en/docs/2_00_setup.md

 # Replace with your model-deployment endpoint in Azure AI Foundry
 AZURE_OPENAI_ENDPOINT="https://YOUR-OPENAI-SERVICE-ENDPOINT.openai.azure.com"

-# Replace with your Foundry project’s API key
+# Replace with your Foundry project's API key
 AZURE_OPENAI_API_KEY="YOUR-OPENAI-API-KEY"

 # Connection-string that identifies your Foundry project / workspace.
 Only needed if you're using Azure Agent Service